Topic

 - After the expiry of a residence card when a permanent residence permit has been granted

 - After the expiry of a residence card if a residence permit has been renewed.
-See section 8.6 for cases where the UDI is aware that the foreign national is abroad when a residence permit is renewed
+See chapter 8.6 for cases where the UDI is aware that the foreign national is abroad when a residence permit is renewed

 Foreign nationals residing in Norway who have applied for renewal or a permanent residence permit at least one month before their previous residence permit expired can be granted an entry visa.
-Residence cards are not issued for this group, but they can be issued an entry visa pursuant to the Immigration Regulations Section 3-13 sixth paragraph if they are abroad while the application is being processed.
+Residence cards are not issued for this group, but they can be issued an entry visa pursuant to the Immigration Regulations section 3-13 sixth paragraph if they are abroad while the application is being processed.
 It is a condition that

 - the application for renewal of residence permit was submitted at least one month before the expiry of the previous renewable residence permit, or